-If you’re just starting out in web development, HTTP can seem like a pretty magical thing.
-Hidden from view are things like headers, tokens, payloads and statuses.
+If you're just starting out in web development, HTTP can seem like a pretty magical thing.
+Hidden from view are things like headers, tokens, payloads and status codes.
 In reality, HTTP is a very simple and effective protocol that anyone can understand.

-An example HTTP request and response.
+The above diagram shows an example of an HTTP request and response.
 NOTE: Some headers have been removed for the sake of simplicity.

-When your browser downloads a page (or when you make an API call via AJAX), your browser is only exchanging three things with the server.
+When your browser downloads a page (or when you make an API call via Fetch, XMLHttpRequest, or similar tools), the request and response each have three high-level pieces.

 In exchange for these three items, the server hands the following back to the client: